Kelsey Tessier

-Kelsey Tessier (born January 16, 1990) is a Canadian professional ice hockey player who currently plays with Dragons de Rouen of the Ligue Magnus.
+Kelsey Tessier (born January 16, 1990) is a Canadian former professional ice hockey player who last played with Dragons de Rouen of the Ligue Magnus.

 Playing career

 Tessier was selected by the Colorado Avalanche in the 4th round (110th overall) of the 2008 NHL Entry Draft.
 Prior to turning professional, Tessier played major junior hockey in the Quebec Major Junior Hockey League primarily with the Quebec Remparts before he was traded in his final year to the Moncton Wildcats.

 Despite not being tendered with a contract by the Avalanche, Tessier turned professional and was invited to the New York Rangers training camp on September 8, 2010.
 While impressing during the pre-season Tessier was sent to AHL affiliate, the Hartford Wolf Pack and was later signed to a one-year AHL contract.

 In his first professional season in 2010–11, Tessier finished second among rookies in posting 10 goals and 28 points.
 On July 6, 2011, Tessier was re-signed by the Connecticut Whale for a second season.
 Tessier repeated his rookie performance with the Whale in 2011–12, scoring 30 points in 75 games.
 In the 2012 Calder cup playoffs, Tessier finished with 5 points, to place third among the team.

 On September 17, 2012, Tessier was re-signed to his third consecutive one-year contract with the Whale.
 Despite a slow start to the 2012–13 season, Tessier still produced 11 goals and 13 assists from primarily a depth role in 71 games.